OPERATING SYSTEMS PROCESS MANAGEMENT

 Memory management is a tricky compromise between performance (access time) and quantity (available space).
 We always seek the maximum available memory space but we are rarely prepared to compromise on performance.
 Memory management must also perform the following functions:

--allow memory sharing (for a
+-allow memory sharing (for a multi-threaded system);

 -allocate blocks of memory space for different tasks;